© Crown copyright 2021

 - handling of paperwork, including music scores, scripts and learning materials

-You should refer to the Working safely during coronavirus (COVID-19): performing arts guidance for advice about audiences.
+Refer to the working safely during coronavirus (COVID-19) in the performing arts guidance for advice about audiences.

 Students should be prepared for the difficulties of performing without an audience, or with a reduced audience, especially if the production is particularly interactive.

 Providers should set a clear expectation that all students should access coronavirus (COVID-19) testing.
 Find guidance on testing arrangements for the spring term in students returning to, and stating, higher education in the spring term 2021.

 You have a duty of care to students including the provision of pastoral support, and taking steps to protect the health, safety and wellbeing of students.
 This includes the responsibility to support students with mental health issues.
 You should determine what welfare and counselling services are needed for students.

 Some students and staff will have additional mental health needs which cannot be met within the HE setting.
 HE providers should work in partnership with local NHS and care services to address any additional needs arising from the coronavirus (COVID-19) pandemic.